sahib/misc/the-vibes-that-i-summoned/slides.typ

 #slide[
   #comment(```md
 My impression is that one does not talk enough about the risk side of the technology as long it solves some other problems for us short-term.
 After all, AI is a high-risk tech.
+You might know most of those issues already, but still, as an overview.

 Underlined risks are the ones I think are a direct concern for us as a company.
 Still a lot.
 Not the focus of this talk though, but I felt that I should at least mention that.

+If we use LLMs, we have to risk manage our use.
 ```)

-  = Risks\
+  = Risks & Issues\
   #text(size: .8em, fill: gray)[Underlined: a direct concern for us.]

   #let red = rgb("#c0392b")